vsm0/Android-Launcher-Postmortem/README.md

 ## Origins and Motivation

-My college class had a straightforward requirement: build an mobile or web app over one semester.
+My college class had a straightforward requirement: build a mobile or web app over one semester.
 Four quarters—design, data implementation, feature development, polish.

 I chose Android, and the decision wasn't arbitrary.